-How to Close a Sale: 10 Real Strategies and Examples from Service Industry Experts
+How to Close a Sale: 10 Real Sales Closing Techniques from Service Industry Experts

-Because salespeople walk a very fine line.
-Nobody wants to be the aggressive, self-serving agent pushing customers into an uncomfortable deal.
+Nobody wants to be the aggressive or pushy upseller.
 But as a service business owner, you need to know how to confidently close sales if you want to see your bottom line grow.

-Over the years, we’ve spoken to million-dollar business owners and trades industry experts to learn about closing more sales.
+Over the years, we’ve spoken to million-dollar business owners and trades industry experts to learn about sales closing techniques.

-Now, we’ve gathered up their tried-and-true strategies for winning more deals and increasing your close ratio in 2019.
+Now, we’ve gathered up their tried-and-true sales closing tips for winning more deals and increasing your close ratio.

-If you’re serious about growing your service business, use these time-tested strategies to close more sales, faster.
+If you’re serious about growing your service business, use these examples and techniques to close more sales, faster.